Homeowners and Condominium Associations Should Not Be Granted “Super Lien” Priority

 - FHFA also filed suit in the U.S. District Court for Nevada and has been successful on its case merits.
 According to FHFA, the existence of HOA super liens in any priority position increases the risk of losses to taxpayers through Fannie Mae's and Freddie Mac's conservatorship, in violation of the Housing and Economic Recovery Act of 2008.
 In June 2015, the District Court for Nevada rendered court decisions in favor of this assessment.

-- Notably, Moody's has stated that the Nevada and D.C. pro-extinguishment interpretations are credit negative for residential mortgage-backed securities and single-family rental transactions.
-However, Moody's has indicated that credit improvements have been made in Nevada, as MBA and Nevada-based stakeholders---including the Nevada Mortgage Lenders Association---successfully advocated for May 2015 passage of State legislation that mitigates many of the risks from Nevada's true priority HOA super liens (new law became effective on October 1, 2015).
+- Notably, Moody's has stated that the Nevada and DC court interpretations are credit negative for residential mortgage-backed securities and single-family rental transactions.
+However, Moody's has indicated that credit improvements have been made in Nevada, as MBA and Nevada-based stakeholders-including the Nevada Mortgage Lenders Association-successfully advocated for May 2015 passage of State legislation that mitigates many of the risks from Nevada's true priority HOA super liens.

 - Over 1,000 Nevada cases continue to be litigated to determine whether clear title existed for property purchasers at HOA foreclosure sales, and subsequently whether proper notice was given by HOAs to first lien mortgagees before these sales were executed.
 If the courts determine notice was proper and clear title exists, these mortgagees could lose hundreds of millions of dollars from this change in interpretation.

 - If other states adopt this true priority super lien standard, the risks of originating and servicing loans in HOA communities will increase significantly.

 - Where any HOA super lien authority exists, lenders may be forced to price risk through higher interest rates, mitigate it through larger downpayment requirements, or exit risky jurisdictions altogether.
 Property owners may even be unable to sell or refinance their homes.